Unidata/awips2/docs/edex/new-grid.md

 ### Projection Types

+!!! note "You may not have information for every tag listed, for example it's not required for the latLonGridCoverage to have spacingUnit, la2, lo2."

 Grid projection files are stored in `/awips2/edex/data/utility/common_static/base/grib/grids/` and there are four grid coverage types available:

 1. **lambertConformalGridCoverage** (example: `RUCIcing.xml`)